jonshiach/graphics-notes/_build/html/_sources/_pages/02_Textures.md

 :::

 Here we have defined a function `loadTexture()` that creates a texture object and loads an image from the specified URL into the texture.
 A temporary image consisting of a $1 \times 1$ magenta pixel is used because WebGL needs something bound immediately even before the image has finished loading.
 Once the image has loaded it is copied into the texture using the `gl.texImage2D()` function.
 The texture filtering is set to linear interpolation for both minification and magnification using the `gl.texParameteri()` function (minification and magnification are explained later).
-We have then called this function to load in the image from the file ***mario.png*** in the ***assets/*** folder.
+We have then called this function to load in the image from the file ***mario.png*** in the ***assets*** folder.

 ---